NagiosEnterprises/ncpa/BUILDING.rst

 Building on Linux
 =================

+*NOTE: Updates that involve a new/updated dependency (i.e. Python or OpenSSL) version, you will need to delete the `prereqs.installed` file.
+If your build fails, try deleting this file and trying again.

 Building on CentOS 7 is the easiest way to get a working package for all Linux distributions.
 When you build on CentOS 7, both a .deb as well as an .rpm package are built.

 In most cases, building on the distribution that is targeted, e.g. building on Ubuntu 20.04 to deploy on Ubuntu 20.04, will work, but the resulting package will not be as portable.